"

 The geometry of an airfoil can be described in terms of its mean camberline and thickness distribution over the chord.

+Understanding airfoil characteristics began with observations and measurements of wings placed in the wind tunnel, some of which were made by the Wright brothers.
+The Wrights were surprised that no aerodynamic theory existed by 1900, but the theory would soon catch up by the 1930s and evolve into increasingly more sophisticated predictive capabilities.
 Among the most influential analytical models was the classic thin airfoil theory, which provided a simplified yet theoretically exact framework for predicting the aerodynamic behavior of airfoils.
 Thin airfoil theory is a linearized analysis of airfoil flows with slight camber and at small angles of attack below stall.
 It is also a potential flow theory that assumes an inviscid and incompressible flow about the airfoil but can also be extended to linearized compressible and supersonic flows.
 Despite its simplicity, the thin airfoil theory yields key insights into airfoil behavior and is a foundation for more complex aerodynamic analyses.
 All students of aerodynamics learn the basics of the thin airfoil theory and how to use it as an essential part of their education and training.

 Learning Objectives